vikashiscool/FEWD-UXDI-2day/day1/README.md

 ```

 ###\<a>
-- Anchor link: clickable link to any web page or to any element in the same page
+- Anchor link: clickable link to any URL or to any element in the same page
-- Also used to insert images from the web

 ```
  <!-- link to some external site -->